ProJensen/Active-Directory-Proxmox/Lab05-Map-Shared-Folder-GPO/README.md

   - **Label as:** `SalesShare`
   - **Drive Letter:** `S:` (or another available letter)
 - Click **Apply** and **OK** to save the settings

+This step configures the GPO to automatically map the shared folder as a network drive for targeted users.